fendiflexin/fendiflexin/README.md

-- 👋 Hi, I’m @fendiflexin
+- 👋 Hi, I’m @fendi
-- 👀 I’m interested in learning more about Web Development and Web Scrapers.
+- 👀 I’m interested in learning more about the implementation of machine learning models
-- 🌱 I’m currently learning PHP & C#
+- 🌱 I’m currently developing in Python, JS & C++
-- 💞️ I’m looking to collaborate on a Web Scraper in C#
+- 💞️ I'm open to collaborations
 - 📫 How to reach me - discord: feлdi#7171

 <!---